SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 If even after doing all that you are still getting double input make sure you disable Steam Input via Steam or close Steam.

 Xbox One and Xbox Series X|S controllers have some [issues](http://www.snes9x.com/phpbb3/viewtopic.php?t=27510) with background input in games that only support DirectInput controllers and in Unity games that use Unity's default input for gamepad support.
+Follow this [guide](https://github.com/SplitScreen-Me/splitscreenme-www/blob/master/docs/Xboxone.md) if you have any of those issues with a handler.

 If you are using Steam controllers try [this](https://www.youtube.com/watch?v=wy4F2eqTXQ4).